Poisoning

 • A person with breathing difficulties, increasing lethargy, unconsciousness or convulsions should be taken to hospital immediately.
 Call 112 for an ambulance.

-• An unconscious person should be placed in a stable position on their side to prevent their tongue or vomit from blocking their throat, causing them to choke.
+• An unconscious person should be placed in a stable position on their side to prevent their tongue or vomit from blocking their throat and causing them to choke.

 • If the person is breathing poorly, you may need to give mouth-to-mouth resuscitation.